orsonteodoro/gcf2/README.md

 determine the type of CFI violation or even to decide if it was a miscompile or CFI itself.
-Also, remove the test USE flag and test FEATURES from make.conf then perform a `emerge -vuDN world` or `emerge -ve world` (depending if static-libs were fuzzed).
+Also, remove the test USE flag and test FEATURES from make.conf then perform a `emerge -vuDN world` or `emerge -ve world` (depending if static-libs were built with fuzzed flags).
 It is required that the test USE and test FEATURE flags be removed to prevent the possibility of dangerous fuzzed libs or unusable fuzzed libs in the final image.

 ### Coverage